These Song Rhythm Tracks do sound totally great, don’t they?

 What users are looking for

-Midi Drum Machines — Users of Midi Drum Machines often affirm the visual beauty of the machine themselves and the ‘drumming’ facilities they have.
-The machines become a ‘new type of drum to play‘, and they love their machines as much as any instrumentalists.
+Midi Drum Machines — Users of Midi Drum Machines often affirm the visual beauty of the Machine themselves and the ‘drumming’ facilities they have.
+The machines become a ‘new type of drum to play, and they love their devices as much as any instrumentalists.

-Song Rhythm Tracks — Users of Song Rhythm Tracks are not interested in playing Midi Drum Machines, or probably real drums either.
-They want to benefit from great sounding rhythmic backing tracks that fit the songs they play and with a minimum of effort.
-They generally would prefer an understated device that works reliably, efficiently and with great ergonomics, particularly during performance.
+Song Rhythm Tracks — Users of Song Rhythm Tracks are not interested in playing Midi Drum Machines or probably real drums.
+They want to benefit from great-sounding rhythmic backing tracks that fit the songs they play and with minimal effort.
+They generally prefer an understated device that works reliably, efficiently and with excellent ergonomics, particularly during the performance.
 They want the best quality, performance-ready backing tracks.

 Song Rhythm Tracks — These are backing music for the practice and performance of fully-arranged, complete Songs (vocal or instrumental).
-They partly sound so great because you hear the form of the song in the rhythmic backing, just like you do with real drummers.
-This is not only a longer-form than a 4-bar loop, but it has more structure as well, with arrangements including introduction sections, middle choruses, bridges and more.
-The arrangement is always visible — particularly during playing where you might need a reminder.
+They partly sound great because you hear the form of the song in the rhythmic backing, just like you do with real drummers.
+This is not only a more extended form than a 4-bar loop but also has more structure, with arrangements including introduction sections, middle choruses, bridges and more.
+The arrangement is always visible — particularly during playing, where you might need a reminder.

 Availability and Formats

-Midi Drum Machines — There are many Midi Drum Machines available on mobile and desktop platforms and dedicated physical machines, with various facilities, often specializing in particular rhythmic styles.
+Midi Drum Machines — Many Midi Drum Machines are available on mobile and desktop platforms and dedicated physical machines with various facilities, often specializing in particular rhythmic styles.

-Song Rhythm Tracks — There’s the one Song Rhythm Tracks Service which provides all the various rhythms and arrangement smarts.
+Song Rhythm Tracks — One Song Rhythm Tracks Service provides all the various rhythms and arrangement smarts.
 There are around 4,000 to choose from when alternate tempos and instrumentations are considered.
-Currently, apps are available on the Apple iOS platform with Android and Web platforms being delivered soon.
-All iOS Apps have exactly the same facilities and can access the full Alive Drumming catalog.
+Currently, apps are available on the Apple iOS platform, with Android and Web platforms being delivered soon.
+All iOS Apps have the same facilities and can access the entire Alive Drumming catalogue.